 E. making admissions decisions in cases where students meet the entry requirements (as specified in the TEI’s Admissions Policy);

-F. ensuring that all applications which do not meet the entry requirements (as specified in the TEI’s Admissions Policy) are referred to the Common Awards Team in good time so that admissions decisions can be taken by the Common Awards Management Board (normally by Chair’s Action);
+F. ensuring that all applications which do not meet the entry requirements (as specified in the TEI’s Admissions Policy) are referred to the Common Awards Team via a concession request in good time so that admissions decisions can be taken by the Common Awards Management Board (normally by Chair’s Action);

 G. the training and development of staff involved in admissions processes;